 2. Notify your speakers

 Before announcing the shift to your attendees, make sure your speakers are in the know.
 Have a plan for how the new format will impact the presentations they’ve been working so hard on.
 Do you plan on repurposing their presentation for the virtual event?
 Or saving it for a case study?
 Or a future webinar?
 Approaching your speakers with a concrete plan will keep them reassured and confident in your planning.

 3. Find a platform

-There are a variety of great platforms you can use to host your virtual event, and there is a good chance your marketing team already has a program in place.
+There are a variety of great virtual event platforms to consider and there is a good chance your marketing team already has a program in place.
 If not, finalize exactly what platform features you need to run your event.
 A virtual conference may need a robust program that supports breakout sessions and multiple tracks, whereas a 30-minute webinar needs a great Q&A feature and the ability to share content.